Ensono/amido.github.io/docs/module_federation/nextjs_plugin.md

 :::

-This will generate a new Stacks Nx workspace containing a NextJs <b>host</b> application
+This will generate a new Ensono Stacks Nx workspace containing a NextJs <b>host</b> application

 First We need to install the NextJs federated modules plugin